 Albert I’m a Veteran Airborne Combat Medic.
 The first soldier in Iraq that I tried to save died on me.
 I was doing chest compressions, unaware of the nick near his eye where a small piece of shrapnel entered and began a hemorrhage in his brain.
 He might have lived, but there I was, pumping blood, flooding his cranial cavity.
 I was following the orders of a superior who didn’t see the nick either.
 After all my training to to scan for entry and exit wounds, I stopped short, trusting his authority in the chaos.
 But he was my patient.
 I redeployed to Walter Reed and watched the tortured bodies of soldiers fighting to survive.
-I drank too much and was sent to inpatient care to deal not only with not only the the horrors of the battlefield, but the horror of watching soldiers fighting for their lives, hooked to machines that would not let them die, wives pushing their husbands on gurneys because they no longer had limbs and were badly burned all over their bodies.
+I drank too much and was sent to inpatient care to deal not only with the horrors of the battlefield, but the horror of watching soldiers fighting for their lives, hooked to machines that would not let them die, wives pushing their husbands on gurneys because they no longer had limbs and were badly burned all over their bodies.
 Then I was sent to Afghanistan to clear IEDs and was in over forty firefights.
 I’m afraid of not being able to share my experiences with someone who understands any of this.
 It’s a waking nightmare.

 Shannon I’m afraid of brokenness, of always being a victim.
 Scared of being alone in ways most people cannot fathom.